-In the modern data-driven business world, we have sophisticated software dedicatedly working towards “Statistical Analysis” in excel.
+In the modern data-driven business world, we have sophisticated software dedicatedly working towards “Statistical Analysis”.
 Amidst all these modern, technologically advanced excel software is not a bad tool to do your statistical analysis of the data.
 We can do all kinds of statistical analysis using excel but you should be an advanced excel user.
-In this article, we will show you some of the basic to intermediate level statistical calculations using Excel.
+In this article, we will show you some of the basic to intermediate level statistics calculations using Excel.

 Average rate or average trend is what the decision maker’s look at when they want to make some crucial and quick decisions.
 So finding the average sales, cost, and profit per month is the common task everybody does.